arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 }
 ```

-Arduino IoT Cloud integration with the tanks is shown below:
+### The Arduino IoT Cloud dashboard

+Thanks to the Arduino IoT Cloud, we can create a simple but useful dashboard to have a professional real-time HCI as it can be seen below:

 ![Arduino IoT Cloud integration with the tanks.](assets/cloud_integration.svg)